shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Input validity: Null/range, data types and what should be returned
 - Is the input sorted?
 - Is the tree balanced?
 Complete?
 Binary?
 Is it a binary search tree or just a binary tree? duplicates allowed in the binary tree?
-- Single linked list or doubly linked list?
+- Single or doubly linked list?
 - Do I need to implement classes?
 - Is it safe to assume that the input can be modified?
-- What if the input list has 0 or 1 elements only?
 - Should this be done be in place?
 (No additional memory)
-- *Do we care more about performance or saving memory?*
+- Do we care more about performance or saving memory?
 - Ask for example.
 Can come up with another example.
 The example has to be not too simple or too complex.
+  - Examples/Corner Cases: repeated/duplicates, non-continuous, too big, too homogeneous
 - Walkthrough the algorithm.
 Start with brute force, discuss time/space complexity, try to optimize, confirm the solution verbally
 - Talk about all possible options in an interview
-- Examples/Corner Cases: repeated/duplicates, non-continuous, too big, too homogeneous
 - Modularize your code and build a skeleton first.
 Especially functions that might be uninteresting.

 # Recursion:
 - Prune the recursion whenever possible
-- Thinking bottom-up/base cases instead of top-down  might make it easier to think and then top-down
+- Start with bottom-up/base cases and then top-down
-- For recursive calls, often we make use of original arrays or pointers
-- Sometimes it's just easier separating two functions, one for calling and one for recursion, if there is some sort of set-up or loop required.
+- Easier separating two functions, one for calling and one for recursion, if there is some sort of set-up or loop required.
 - In DFS, it might help to have conditions checked in the base cases instead of complicated logic in the main body.

 # Definitions: